 The Hualapai Mountains are a handful of large, 8,000+ feet peaks that tower over the surrounding desert, “like a big desert zit” as my friend put it.

-There was a five dollar day use fee for the park, which I reluctantly paid–I love my America the Beautiful Pass which gets me into all the National Parks for free, so I am always hesitant to visit any state parks and have to shell out additional money.
+There was a five dollar day use fee for the park, which I reluctantly paid–I love my America the Beautiful Pass which gets me into all the National Parks for free (great for a National Park road trip!), so I am always hesitant to visit any state parks and have to shell out additional money.

 There was still a fair amount of snow covering the trails from the recent storm.
 It was weird because one bend of the trail would be cold, shaded and covered in snow, and the other side would be blazing hot, in the direct desert sun, with little cactuses around.